DiegoVictor/tsc-path-replacer/README.md

 const userService = require('../../services/user/getUsers');
 ```

-The biggest difference from this package to another similar ones is the huge usage of the Node.js asynchronous APIs.
+The biggest difference from this package to another similar ones is the huge usage of the Node.js asynchronous APIs and paralelism (up to 5 files are processed at the same time).

 ## Table of Contents
 * [Installing](#installing)